-- In Part A, after the COMPLETE ACKNOWLEDGE state has been entered, the DUT should send out 6 to 8 (inclusive) FLPs containing its Link Code Word.
-Following the FLPs should be a gap of link_fail_inhibit_timer + break_link_timer until FLP transmission resumes. - In Part B, the DUT should never enter the COMPLETE ACKNOWLEDGE state, and should send out FLPs with the Acknowledge bit set until nlp_test_max_timer expires.
+• After COMPLETE ACKNOWLEDGE state has been entered, the DUT should send out 6 to 8 (inclusive) FLPs containing its Link Code Word.
+Following the FLPs should be a gap of link_fail_inhibit_timer + break_link_timer until FLP transmission resumes.

+• The DUT should never enter the COMPLETE ACKNOWLEDGE state, and should send out FLPs with the Acknowledge bit set until nlp_test_max_timer expires.
 Following the FLPs should be a gap of 'break_link_timer' until FLP transmission resumes.